-Based in Seattle, Wash., Glenn Nelson is the founder of The Trail Posse, which regularly covers race, diversity and inclusion in the outdoors.
-He also is a founding member of the Next 100 Coalition, a national alliance of organizations of color advocating for equal access to public lands.
+A Seattle-based journalist, Glenn Nelson is the founder of The Trail Posse, which regularly covers race, diversity and inclusion in the outdoors.
+He also is a founding member of the Next 100 Coalition, a national alliance of organizations of color advocating for equal access to public lands, and the Outdoor CEO Diversity Pledge, which holds the outdoor industry and conservation organizations accountable on diversity.
 Nelson has won several national awards for his writing, photography and web publishing — most recently, second place for Outstanding Beat Reporting (Race, Inclusion and Environmental Justice) by the Society of Environmental Journalists.
+He also won an unprecedented three first-place awards from the Society of Professional Journalists for his 2019 columns on race for Crosscut.
 A graduate of Seattle University and Columbia University, he was born in Japan and started his career at The Seattle Times.
 He later founded HoopGurlz (now at ESPN), which covered girl’s basketball and college prospects nationally, and helped found Scout.com, a network of sports websites.
 Nelson is the primary author of a teen book about the NBA, has been published in numerous magazines and book collections, had his photographic work appear at the Smithsonian, and has been profiled by NPR.
-He also serves on the boards of Audubon Washington, Confluence Project and Friends of the Waterfront, as well as the Washington Governor’s advisory committee on outdoor recreation.
+He also serves on the boards of Audubon Washington and Spectrum Dance Theater, as well as the Washington Governor’s advisory committee on outdoor recreation.

 Citation for Outstanding Beat Reporting, Society of Environmental Journalists: “Glenn Nelson’s work deftly tackles issues of race and diversity in the outdoors, repeatedly exploring the experiences that can make us fall in love with nature, and the social and economic circumstances, and cultural differences that can keep a person of color from finding and deepening those connections.
 His pieces grapple with the homogeneity that is exacerbating a decline in the national park system and limiting the breadth of the environmental movement.
 Mr. Nelson’s writing also resonates with personal insight, lending an emotional depth to his stories.”